pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 > **Note:**
 >
 > EvenPodsSpread feature gate must be enabled.
-It has no effect on kubernetes before v1.16 or which disables this feature gate.
+It has no effect on Kubernetes before v1.16 or which disables this feature gate.

+`topologySpreadConstraints` can be set at cluster level (spec.topologySpreadConstraints) for all of components or component level (e.g. spec.tidb.topologySpreadConstraints) for specific component.

 This is an example：